 Studies have shown that less than half a clove (900mg) of raw garlic a day can lower cholesterol by 9-12%.8,9 Raw garlic is best and can be added to olive oil salad dressings, or as a garnish on soups and sandwiches.
 Click to see complete nutrition facts for Raw Garlic.

-Several studes report that eating up to a cup of almonds can reduce cholesterol levels by up to 10%.
-In a dose response study it was found that half a cup of almonds reduces cholesterol by 5% and 1 cup causes the full 10% reduction.11 As almonds are a high calorie food, it is not recommended that you eat more that a cup.
+Several studies report that eating up to half a cup of almonds can reduce cholesterol levels by up to 10%.
+In a dose response study it was found that a quarter cup of almonds reduces cholesterol by 5% and half a cup causes the full 10% reduction.11 As almonds are a high calorie food, it is not recommended that you eat more than half a cup.
 Almonds are great as a snack, or as an addition to breakfast cereals like oatmeal.

 Click to see complete nutrition facts for Almonds.